versioned/versioned-api/README.md

 * Max 100 models per space

+* Complete Swagger with parameters and schemas for CRUD and data endpoints Also, distinguish responses per route?

 * Contentful data types and constraints (short text, long text)

-* Complete Swagger with parameters and schemas for CRUD and data endpoints Also, distinguish responses per route?

-* Remove swagger-ui-2.0

 * Rename swagger to openapi?